Ramifications of Re-Gaining Weight After FDL Surgery

 In addition, the weight may distribute unevenly in the body, settling in areas where it never was problematic prior to surgery.
 This may result in an unbalanced or disproportionate appearance that undermines the primary goal of undergoing Fleur-de-Lis abdominoplasty.

-The primary goal of undergoing Fleur-de-Lis surgery is to address skin laxity.
-However, as you regain weight, the skin on the abdomen stretches out once more, and the skin laxity or sagging will return.
+The primary goal of undergoing Fleur-de-Lis surgery is to treat skin laxity.
+However, as you regain weight, the skin on the abdomen stretches out once more, and the skin laxity may return.
 This is particularly a concern because this skin has been surgically tightened and may not have as much elasticity to snap back into place.
-Therefore, you may develop new areas of sagging skin that could necessitate additional corrective surgeries to yield the desired results.
+Therefore, you may develop new areas of redundant skin that could necessitate additional corrective surgeries.

 Diastasis Recti (Muscle Separation)